 How to get started geocaching

 Find a site: The first step is to find a website dedicated to geocaching.
-OpenCaching.com and Geocaching.com are very popular.
-Both sites let you sign up for a free account.
-Geocaching.com also offers a premium membership for an annual fee.
-This gives you access to roughly three times more caches than the free account option.
+Geocaching.com is popular.
+There is free access or a paid membership which gives access to far more cache locations.

-Geocaching.com works closely with the maufacturers of Garmin, a handheld GPS unit.
-It works like one huge treasure map, listing more than 2.5 million geocaches around the world.
+Geocaching.com works like one huge treasure map, listing millions of geocaches around the world.
 You can search the maps using a street address, geolocation codes or even by country.

 The search results will give you a map that lists caches near you (treasure map!), each sporting a funny name.
 Each cache links to an information page with a description, the location coordinates and a hint (if you need it) for finding the cache.
 Each cache is rated by terrain and difficulty.

-Activate your GPS unit: The next step is to plug the location coordinates into your GPS unit and have it lead the way.
-What's your GPS unit, you ask?
-The most convenient one is your smartphone.
-Just download the geocaching.com app and turn your phone into a GPS guidance system and map all in one.
+Activate your GPS unit: Download the geocaching.com app and turn your phone into a GPS guidance system and map all in one.
 (For example, plug in N47° 44.800 W122° 18.400, and you’ll end up in the middle of Hamlin Park in Shoreline fending off cute little bunnies.)
 You can also use a Garmin or other GPS unit.

 Go find it!
 With GPS, you'll usually get fairly close to a cache site but finding the cache is an entirely different matter.
 Check the description carefully for clues of how to find it.
 Caches are hidden but not buried.
-City caches tend to be small and camouflaged (see the photo to the right of a hollowed-out bolt that served as a cache and was magnetized to the back of a street sign).
+City caches tend to be small and camouflaged (check out the photo of the hollowed-out bolt that served as a cache and was magnetized to the back of a street sign).
 Forest caches tend to be larger and hold more trinkets.
 Some caches make you solve riddles.
 Some make you follow a series of clues before you can get to the main cache.
 See these tips for finding caches.

 Claim your find: Once you find the cache, claim it — meaning, get credit for the find.
-You can do this in several ways: Firts, sign the log book inside the cache noting when you found it and any notes.
+You can do this in several ways: First, sign the logbook inside the cache noting when you found it and any notes.
 You can also log your on the cache's page online.
-(In case of those caches too small to hold a log book, the cache curator will tell you how to claim you find.)
+(In case of those caches too small to hold a logbook, the cache curator will tell you how to claim you find.)

 Take and leave trinkets: Larger caches will usually contain trinkets.
 You can leave the trinkets as is, or trade them for goodies from your own stash.
 (Pro tip: All those tiny toys that you can’t stand picking up any longer?
 Those make perfect cache trinkets.)
 You can note the trinket status in the logbook: "T1/L1" means "Took One/Left One" and "TN/LN" means "Took Nothing/Left Nothing."
 (See this list of geocaching terms for more lingo.)
 Once you’ve signed and traded, be sure to put the cache back exactly how you found it.